Cartmanishere/zippyshare-scraper/README.md

+#### Updates:

+- Refactored the different variations of the zippyshare page into a single script.
+- Added multi-threading to speed up link extraction.
+- Check the new usage method since that is also changed.

-## Zippyshare Scraper :
+## Zippyshare Scraper:

-This is a simple script to get direct download links to files from zippyshare.
+This is a script to get direct download links to files from zippyshare.
 If you've used zippyshare to download anything then you know that you have to go to their page and click on the download now button to get the download started.

-This script instead extracts the real download link from the page.
+This script extracts the real download link from the page.
 You can directly feed that link to a downloader to get your download started.

-This script is particularly useful when working on remote servers where you don't have access to gui software.
+This script is useful when working on remote servers where you don't have access to gui software.

 ### NOTICE :

-Zippyshare keeps changing their source code.
-So while trying to decode links, try running all three scripts.
-And if you still get error, open a issue and I'll fix the code.
-I will also think of a way to combine these all into a one script.
-But in the meanwhile, you can use these as is or write a script based on these yourself.
+Zippyshare constantly updates their source code on the webpage which breaks the link extraction.
+This script already takes care of 3 variations of the zippyshare webpage.
+In case the script stops working due to one of their updates, please raise an issue and I will fix it asap.
 ### Dependencies :

 1. You need Python 3 environment to execute the script.
 You can easily install it from [here](https://www.python.org/downloads/).